6 min read

 On the surface, they are the very picture of success.
 They are the driven CEO, the brilliant artist, the disciplined athlete—the person whose relentless work ethic and ambition have earned them the admiration and respect of their peers.
 They seem to have it all.
 Yet, privately, they often feel a persistent sense of emptiness, and their intimate relationships are frequently shallow, chaotic, or nonexistent.
+This pattern is especially common among men in high-pressure careers.

 As a therapist, I often see this painful paradox.
 What looks like pure ambition from the outside is, on the inside, a sophisticated and exhausting psychological defense.
-The incredible drive that fuels their success is often a powerful act of sublimation—a way of channeling the deep, unresolved pain of childhood wounds into a socially acceptable and highly rewarded performance.
+The incredible drive that fuels their success is often a powerful act of sublimation—a psychological defense mechanism—a way of channeling the deep, unresolved pain of childhood wounds into a socially acceptable and highly rewarded performance.

 But this defense, while brilliant, eventually becomes a gilded cage.
 It can protect you from your past, but it also traps you, limiting both your professional potential and your ability to find true connection.